mallipeddi/eventstorm/README.txt

 eventstorm

-eventstorm is a Python library which provides event-driven I/O using the reactor loop. eventstorm is built on top of libevent/pyevent and is heavily inspired by the eventmachine Ruby library.
+eventstorm is a Python library which provides event-driven I/O using the reactor loop. eventstorm is built using libevent/pyevent and is heavily inspired by the eventmachine Ruby library.

 eventstorm is pre-alpha.
 Play with it at your own risk!